 The area lies within the Flathead Reservation, which was established by the Hell Gate Treaty of 1855, and is home to the Confederated Salish and Kootenai Tribes.
 The academic library at the Salish-Kootenai Community College complements the North Lake County Public Library collection.

-North Lake County Public Library has 6.7 full-time positions and a dedicated group of approximately ten volunteers.
+North Lake County Public Library has a dedicated group of approximately ten volunteers.
 The library is a member of the Polson Chamber of Commerce.